-Under Texas law, there is a 2-day grace period, and late fees cannot be charged to the tenant until after the grace period has ended.
+Under Texas law, there is a 2-day grace period, and late fees cannot be charged to the tenants facing eviction until after the grace period has ended.
 After this grace period, a landlord may begin the eviction process.

 End of the Lease

-Landlords in Texas may evict a tenant after a lease has ended, or if there is no lease present.
-In this case they first must end the tenancy by providing the renter with proper notice.
+Landlords in Texas may evict a tenant after a lease has ended, or if there is no lease or rental agreement present.
+In this case they first must end the tenancy by providing the renter with proper notice to vacate.
 But the amount of notice given depends on the type of lease agreement.

-Once the tenancy has reached its end, if the renter remains on the property, then the landlord may continue with the eviction process.
+Once the tenancy has reached its end, if the renter remains in the rental unit, then the landlord may continue with the eviction process.

 Violating the Terms of the Lease Agreement

-But unlike other states, Texas law does not require landlords to allow the tenants to repair the issue to avoid eviction.
+But unlike in some other states, Texas law does not require landlords to allow the tenants to repair the issue to avoid eviction.

-Serving a Tenant with a Notice for Eviction in Texas
+Serving a Tenant with a Notice to Vacate in Texas

-To begin the eviction process, you must serve the tenant with a written notice for eviction.
+To begin the eviction process, you must serve the tenant with a written notice to vacate.
 This can be delivered any of the following ways:

-- The landlord may deliver the written notice to the tenant in person.
+- The landlord may deliver the written notice to vacate to the tenant in person.

-- The landlord may personally deliver the notice to the rental home by placing it on the inside of the main door of the unit.
+- The landlord may personally deliver the notice to vacate to the rental home by placing it on the inside of the main door of the rental unit.

 - The landlord may mail the eviction notice with a return receipt requested.